shapedthought/vcli/README.md

 - VB for AWS
 - VB for GCP

-You can also add new endpoints by updating the profiles.json file, but it has been set up for OAuth only (currently).
+You can also add new endpoints by updating the profiles.json file.

 ## Why?